samzhab/fragment_investors_extractor/README.md

     mkdir fragment_bid_data
     ```

-5. Place HTML files - Place your HTML files containing market data into the fragment_market_data directory.
+5. Place HTML files - Go to https://t.me/Fragment_Monitor and extract the chat and Place your HTML files containing market data into the fragment_bid_data directory.

 6. Run the script - The script will generate an eligible_bidders.yml file containing the bidders with a balance of 1000 TON or more.